-The Customs Regulation is implemented by Regulation 1891/2004, which provides:
+The Customs Regulation is implemented by EU Regulation 1891/2004, which provides:

-- application forms for EU-wide and national customs action; and - instructions on how to use the forms.
+- application forms for EU-wide and national customs action; and - · instructions on how to use the forms.

-Both the national and EU-wide customs applications and the procedure for the detention of counterfeit goods by customs have been harmonized in all the EU member states.
-There is no unified EU customs entity, however.
-Rather, the national customs administrations of the 27 member states:
+Both the national and EU-wide customs applications and the procedure for the detention of counterfeit goods by customs authorities have been harmonized across all EU member states.
+However, there is no unified EU customs entity.
+Rather, the national customs authorities of the 27 member states:

 - work together;

-- are subject to common regulations; and
+- · are subject to common regulations; and

 - exchange information through a centralized information system.

 However, EU customs practices still have certain particularities in each member state.
-In addition, civil and criminal procedures are different in each member state.
+In addition, even if the means of enforcing IP rights have been harmonized, civil and criminal procedures are different in each member state.

-EU application for action by Customs
+EU application for action by customs authorities

-The EU national customs administrations have broad investigative and policing anticounterfeiting powers, including the right to suspend release and to detain goods suspected of infringing IP rights.
-They act not only at the EU borders, but also across each member state.
-Any person transporting products into or through the European Union must have documents evidencing the genuine origin of such products.
+The EU national customs authorities have broad investigative and policing anticounterfeiting powers, including the right to detain goods suspected of infringing IP rights.
+They act not only at EU borders, but also across the entire territory of each member state.
+Any person transporting products into or through the European Union must have documents evidencing the genuine origin of such products (eg, an agreement or invoice).

-Before Customs can take any action against alleged infringing products, the rights holder must have:
+Before the customs authorities can take any action against alleged infringing products, the rights holder must have: